-A new track and artificial-turf field will exponentially increase opportunities for varsity, recreational, and intramural athletes.
-The building will feature a new entry plaza, NCAA-standard 200-meter track, jump and throwing area, 21,000-square-foot field, multipurpose room, coaches' areas, and locker rooms.
+The new track and artificial-turf field exponentially increases opportunities for varsity, recreational, and intramural athletes.
+The building features a new entry plaza, NCAA-standard 200-meter track, jump and throwing area, 21,000-square-foot field, multipurpose room, coaches' areas, and locker rooms.

-At 21,000 square feet, the field inside the track will provide a superior surface and larger playing area for varsity and recreational athletes.
+At 21,000 square feet, the McCormick Field inside the track provides a superior surface and larger playing area for varsity and recreational athletes.

-The project provides an opportunity to create a new, more welcoming entrance to the athletics complex.
-The sidewalk along Route 30 will connect to a new plaza that will provide access to Pepin Gymnasium as well as the field house, natatorium, Kenyon Arena, and squash facility.
-The plaza will also extend along the outside of the new field house, allowing visitors a glimpse into the activity in the building.
+The project provided an opportunity to create a new, more welcoming entrance to the athletics complex.
+The sidewalk along Route 30 connects to Dahl Plaza that provides access to Pepin Gymnasium as well as the field house, natatorium, Kenyon Arena, and squash facility.
+The plaza extends along the outside of the new field house, allowing visitors a glimpse into the activity in the building.